Menu

 You will be able to:

-• Do an Item Analysis to identify ineffective test questions
+• Identify ineffective test questions

 Workshop 5: How to Build Effective Performance Tests